 Trinity promotes “mission through marketplace,” the concept that effective, long-term mission can be developed, sustained and expanded using the tools of the marketplace.
 Our aim is to help our partners — churches and other organizations aligned with our values — to plan and deliver projects that can provide ongoing financial support for mission work that will be self-sustaining.

 Trinity is committed to identifying and empowering leaders who can gather Christian communities wherever they may be, including nontraditional spaces.
 We convene these leaders, in the United States and around the world, to listen, learn, and discern how best to prepare them for leadership in a changing world.

 - Leadership Development Strategic Initiative

-Please note that while we are not accepting applications for Leadership Development at this time, we anticipate opening the application process for this initiative this fall and encourage grant seekers to continue checking our website for updates.
+Please note that while we are not accepting applications at this time, we anticipate opening the application process for these initiatives this fall and encourage grant seekers to continue checking our website for updates.

 Please contact us at GMITeam@trinitywallstreet.org should you have any questions about our program areas or grantmaking process.